 Back to the Beginning

-Seniority, among other things, is often used to award shift preferences, new equipment, and other perks.
-While you’ll still be considered a veteran law enforcement officer, you shouldn’t expect to get the same treatment as someone who has worked for your new department for years.
+The same goes for seniority, which means a great deal in criminal justice careers.
+Among other things, seniority is often used to award shift preferences, new equipment, and other perks.
+You’ll still be considered a veteran law enforcement officer, but you shouldn’t expect to get the same treatment as someone who has worked for your new department for years.